cheble/WebGL-Library/README.md

 <b>TODO</b>
 - [ ] use Object-Orient for sphere
+- [ ] make util js file for common functions
-- [ ] extract shaders into a seperate file
+- [ ] extract shaders into a separate file
 - [ ] move examples to example folder
 - [ ] delete testing files/folders
 - [ ] triangle model library for using 3d data